Shared by Amber at ShineSheets.com

-If you struggle with morning anxiety, it’s important to not go to the extremes with your morning routine.
+If you struggle with morning anxiety, it’s important to not go to extremes with your morning routine.

-I know it may feel like you should do so much because there’s a lot of articles about the best morning routine and how successful people start their day, how to be super productive in the morning etc.
+I know it may feel like you should do so much because there are a lot of articles about the best morning routine and how successful people start their day, how to be super productive in the morning etc.

-It will help you to start your day in a simple, gentle, and balancing way so not only your morning anxiety will be minimized, but you can also feel good throughout the day and be more resilient to stress.
+It will help you to start your day in a simple, gentle, and balancing way so that not only your morning anxiety will be minimized, but you can also feel good throughout the day and be more resilient to stress.